fastrgv/AdaGate/README.md

 ## Build instructions for AdaGate:

 Three [pre-compiled] binary executables are delivered, one for Windows, one for gnu/linux and one for OSX.
-I don't know how portable the Windows executable is, but it was built on Windows 10 in 32-bit mode.
+I think the Windows executable is fairly portable.
+It was built on Windows 10 in 32-bit mode.
 The Mac binary should run on most any standard Mac with a recent version of OSX.
-The linux binary, adagate_gnu, is intended to run in the presence of the directory "./libs/gnu", which contains some dynamically loaded libraries that can be, but need not be present on a target system:  SDL2, SFML, FLAC, ogg, vorbis, freetype, jpeg, openal.
+The linux binary, adagate_gnu, is intended to run in the presence of the directory "./libs/gnu", which contains some dynamically loaded libraries that can be, but need not be present on a target system:  SDL2, SFML, FLAC, ogg, vorbis, crypto, openal.

 The distributed linux executable requires glibc v2.14 or newer.
-That means if your distribution is older than june 2011, it probably will not run, and you will need to recompile.
+That means if your distribution is older than june 2011, it may not run, and you will need to recompile.

 Build scripts for GNAT-GPL 2015 or newer are provided;  and due to a recent script change, a linux build machine need not have a C++ compiler installed.
 Only GNAT-GPL from AdaLibre is required (GNAT has its own g++).

 -------------------------------------------------------
-**msWin32** => wcmp.bat
+**msWin32** => wcmp.bat (assumes gnatmake.exe is "visible".

 build script that requires libraries included in ./libs/win/.

 -------------------------------------------------------
-**MacOSX** => ocmpss.sh or ocmps.sh
+**MacOSX** => ocmpss.sh

 build script for generating a portable executable that will run on most OSX platforms whether or not they have non-standard libraries SDL2 or SFML installed.
 This is used to build the executable named adagate_osx.
 Macs with a recent but standard configuration of OSX should be able to rebuild using this script, assuming you have GNAT GPL installed, as well as g++ from Xcode.

 ------------------------------------------------------
-**GNU/Linux** => lcmpss.sh or lcmpd.sh
+**GNU/Linux** => lcmpd.sh

 utilizes the non-standard static libraries SDL2 & SFML, as well as other more common shared libraries that are delivered in this bundle under ./libs/gnu/.
 This is used to build the [gnu/linux] executable, which should run in the presence of ./libs/gnu/, whether or not your system has those shared libraries installed.